 The old scold, “don’t play with your food!” isn’t very useful advice for toddlers.
-When Baby has mashed potatoes in his ears, is sitting in a puddle of soup pooling in his highchair, or when there’s ground turkey being flung on the floor, sure, you may hesitate to see the silver lining in such a mess, but there are a number of benefits to toddlers playing with their food, so hold that washcloth!
+When Baby has mashed potatoes in her ears, is sitting in a puddle of soup pooling in her highchair, or when there’s ground turkey being flung on the floor, sure, you may hesitate to see the silver lining in such a mess, but there are a number of benefits to toddlers playing with their food, so hold that washcloth!

 It opens up a world of learning right there in Baby‘s high chair

 Babies – and grownups for that matter – learn by doing, which is called experiential learning.
 As Baby plays, she will learn to smash, pour, and mix; poke, mash, and organize; roll, stir, and drop.
 As she does all of this smashing and mashing, some of this “learning by doing” will also help her learn about different foods, shapes, even cause and effect as she answers important questions like, “What happens if I squish this strawberry under my cup?”
 Really, that mess equals major learning!

 Babies and toddlers are tactile learners, meaning they learn by touch, so they’ll want to touch a lot to learn a lot.
 As Baby plays with and touches her food, she will learn to squish those peas between her fingers, feel how the crunch of an apple is different than the squish of a blueberry in her mouth, and understand that pasta is warm while ice cream is cold.
 And, of course, as she plays with her food – and (hopefully!) eats some of it too – she will get to explore varied colors, smells, tastes, and sounds.
 It’s a sensory smorgasbord!

 It could help your little one not be a picky eater